yashairavantchi/yashairavantchi.github.io/about.md

 Hello!

-I am a CSE Ph.D. student at [University of Michigan EECS](https://www.eecs.umich.edu/).
+I am a CSE Ph.D. student at [University of Michigan EECS](https://www.eecs.umich.edu/) and a [2022 Meta PhD Research Fellow](https://research.facebook.com/blog/2022/2/announcing-the-recipients-of-the-2022-meta-phd-research-fellowship/).
 I am advised by [Alanson Sample](http://www.alansonsample.com/).

 I graduated from [Harvard College](https://college.harvard.edu) in 2014 with an S.B. degree in Engineering Sciences with a focus on Electrical Engineering/Computer Science and Biomedical Engineering.
 I worked at the
 [Harvard University SEAS Active Learning Labs](https://www.seas.harvard.edu/active-learning-labs) as a Design Specialist in Electrical Engineering.